Humans are visual creatures, so visual, that colors can play a vital role in influencing our purchasing decisions.

 You should also know that colors are just a portion of your brand’s experience.

-Now lets go ahead and look at 10 different colors to understand the psychological effect they can have on people.
+Now let us go ahead and look at 10 different colors to understand the psychological effect they can have on people.

 Starting with color number one, Blue.